-Set: Several cards of same rank, optionally substituted with wild cards, form a set.
+Set: Several cards of the same rank, optionally substituted with wild cards, form a set.
 Sets of at least three cards can be played as melds.

 Strict Discard Pile: Enabling this custom rule permanently freezes the discard pile.
 Cards from the discard pile cannot be used to add to a canasta.

 Strict Wild Cards: This custom rule limits the maximum number of wild cards to two.
 Wild cards cannot be added to a canasta.
-After the first meld at least five natural cards need to be used before adding wild cards.
+After the first meld, at least five natural cards need to be used before adding wild cards.

 Table: At the Canasta Palace, you can play Canasta at different tables.
-Tables can be limited to certain amounts of rounds.
+Tables can be limited to specific amounts of rounds.
 Different custom rules can be activated for the tables.
 When entering the Palace, just chose a table that looks good to you.